 I always presumed I hated books but it turns out, I just didn’t have the patience to follow a story and read a fiction book.
 Since trying to develop a better understanding of mental health, I started to read a lot of non-fiction books.
 It started with The Life Changing Magic of Not Giving A F***’ by Sarah Knight.
-Which started off as a purchase from an Instagram book trend but I actually read it and it changed my whole attitude towards always saying sorry for things that were out of my control.
+Which started off as a purchase from seeing it on Instagram but I actually read it and it changed my whole attitude towards always saying sorry for things that were out of my control.

 And it turned out this whole reading books things ain’t so bad and a much more productive use of my time rather than scrolling through social media for hours or getting drunk till 3am.
 Since then I’ve read a fair few non-fiction books that have really resonated with me and that I would highly recommend, so here they are folks.

 This book helped me through one of the roughest times in my life and sometimes when I know people are going through rough times in their lives, I will buy this for them because it helped me so much.
 The book talks through Matt’s own personal experience with depression and suicidal thoughts.
 It helped me understand my mental health better.
 Matt is also great to follow on social media too.
 He imparts much wisdom about mental health and other worthy causes.

 Megan talks through her issues with diets, an eating disorder and talks about how vile the diet industry is.
 Megan is also great to follow on social media if you’re looking to love your body a little more and switch up your news feed with some body positivity.